-My name is David Wesner and I've had an obsession with knives and the outdoor life-style since I was a young boy.
+My name is David Wesner and I've had an obsession with knives and the outdoor life- style since I was a young boy.
 Prior to making knives I worked with steel in the mold making and machining industry for 25+ years.
-To put it simply, I've worked with steel my entire adult life and I use that experience to create my custom knives and other outdoor tools.
+To put it simply, I've worked with steel my entire adult life, and I use that experience to create my custom knives and other outdoor tools.

 I use only new materials for forging my Blades, for making my Damascus and Laminated Billets.
 I mostly make my knives using the forging method but also use stock removal when working with high alloy air hardening steels.
 The handle materials I use are almost too numerous to list.
 Some of my favorites are Stabilized Wood of all types, Micarta and also G10.
 I also like Ivory, both pre-ban Elephant Ivory, Ancient Mammoth Ivory, Ancient Walrus Ivory & Oosik.
 I'll do my absolute best to find and provide whatever type material you request for your project.

 Most Bladesmiths have the unique opportunity to experiment with many different Blade Steels.
 After many years of making and using my own knives, I have and keep in stock, what I believe to be the best types of blade steels available for any given task.
 Some of my favorites for forging are W2, 1095, 1084, 1075 & 5160.
-I've also been forging and perfecting my L6 heat treat details.

 Over the years I've worked with many, many different blade materials.
-During that time I've developed very specific heat treat for each and every steel when it comes to hardening & tempering.
+During that time I've developed very specific heat treat regimens for each and every steel when it comes to hardening & tempering.
 Same goes for forging temperatures and thermal cycles related to normalizing, stress relieving and annealing.
 I'm a stickler for details when it comes to heat treat.
-I take extensive notes, closely monitoring atmosphere, time, and temperatures to insure my customers get the best cutting tools available
+I take extensive notes, closely monitoring atmosphere, time, and temperatures, to insure my customers get the best cutting tools available

 I also offer blade steels such as W2, 1095 and low manganese 1075 that are clay coated in the traditional Japanese style prior to hardening.
 This process is done to create beautiful "hamon".
 It is a technique that many bladesmiths spend their entire lives learning the finer points of.